 It’s common for asymmetrical goals to be alliance-based.
 In the video game Battlefield 4, for example, under the “Rush” game mode, one team of players have the goal of attempting to arm and detonate a bomb in their opponent’s base.
 The other team attempts to prevent this and deplete their opponent’s lives.

 Other team-based asymmetrical goals take on the form of one-versus-many, where one player is pitted against all the other players (see asymmetric teams).
 The solitary player usually takes on a far more powerful position than the others.
 As an example, in the board game Descent: Journeys in the Dark, players assume player-character avatars whose goals are to delve into a dungeon.
 Another, more powerful player, called the “Overlord”, controls all the monsters, summons traps, and in general attempts to destroy the player’s’ avatars.
-In other games, the solitary player is vulnerable, and must keep their role or identity hidden from the other players.
+In other games, the solitary player is vulnerable, and must keep their role or identity hidden from the other players such as in semi-cooperative games.

 Betrayal games such as Battlestar Galactica and Among Us have one (or more) players secretly trying to cause the rest of the players to fail or lose the game (see betrayal).
 In such cases, the traitorous player must assume a facade of sharing the same objectives and goals as everyone else, while also secretly taking on their own malicious tasks.